 Any disorder that makes the heart pump less effectively or interferes with the passage of blood through the veins and arteries can be considered a type of cardiovascular disease.
-Most heart disease develops slowly over many years, while other types are congenital (present at birth) or come on suddenly as a result of infection.
+Most heart disease develops slowly over many years, while other types are congenital (present at birth) or come on suddenly as a result of a blood clot or infection.
 It is common to have more than one type of heart disease — in fact, some types of heart disease can directly cause another type.
 For instance, hypertension (high blood pressure) makes the heart work harder and can cause atherosclerosis (fatty plaques that narrow the arteries) and an enlarged and less effective heart.

 Many types of heart disease are caused by the effects of lifestyle factors — poor diet, lack of exercise, smoking — over time.
 Some people are more likely than others to develop heart disease based on congenital heart defects or the genes they inherited from their parents.
 Certain diseases raise the risk of developing heart disease.
-Read more about causes of heart disease.
+Read more about the causes of heart disease.

 Until recently, scientists believed heart disease to be a newer condition — a phenomenon of the modern diet and lifestyle.
-In 2013, researchers studied the hearts of 137 mummies from four different geographic regions (Egypt, Peru, the American southwest, and the Aleutian Islands) using computed tomography (CT) imaging.
+In 2013, researchers studied the hearts of 137 mummies from four different geographic regions (Egypt, Peru, the American southwest, and the Aleutian Islands) using CT imaging.
 They discovered evidence of atherosclerosis (clogged arteries) in 34 percent of the mummies studied, leading them to conclude in a study published in The Lancet that heart disease was common in premodern times.

 The first description of atherosclerosis was written by artist Leonardo da Vinci in the early 1500s.
 In addition to producing famous works of art, da Vinci studied anatomy and illustrated medical textbooks.
 In 1628, English physician William Harvey published the earliest detailed descriptions of the heart’s circulation system and valves in De Motu Cordis.
 This publication energized the medical community to begin studying the heart in depth.

-The invention of new tools enabled greater understanding of the heart and its diseases.
+The invention of new tools enabled a greater understanding of the heart and its diseases.
 The 19th century brought critical discoveries such as French doctor René Laennec’s invention of the stethoscope in 1819.
-In the same year, English botanist William Withering introduced the medical use of digitalis, a compound derived from the foxglove plant and still in use as Digoxin.
+In the same year, English botanist William Withering introduced the medical use of digitalis, a compound derived from the foxglove plant and still in use as digoxin.
 The electrocardiogram (EKG or ECG) — a vital tool for monitoring heart rhythm and diagnosing many heart conditions — was developed in the late 1860s soon after the advent of electricity.
 In 1895, German physicist Wilhelm Röntgen created the first X-ray machine.

 The pulmonary arteries could not be examined in a living person until the procedure for cardiac catheterization was developed.
 In 1929, German physician Werner Theodor Otto Forssmann developed the catheterization process and tested it on himself.
 Forssmann inserted the first catheter into his own arm and guided it into his heart.
-Forssmann’s discovery was largely ignored by the scientific community at the time, but in 1956 he received the Nobel Prize for his work on cardiac catheterization.
+Forssmann’s discovery was largely ignored by the scientific community at the time, but in 1956, he received the Nobel Prize for his work on cardiac catheterization.
 Cardiac catheterization is a vital procedure for diagnosing many types of heart disease and can even be used to place stents.

 The visualization of heart disease made a leap with the introduction of coronary arteriography in 1958.
 Cardiologist Mason Sones developed coronary arteriography imaging by injecting contrast media into the coronary arteries during his work at Cleveland Clinic.
 Today, doctors use coronary angiography to diagnose and determine treatments for many types of heart disease.